 The Andover Wheelers were formed in 1933 and cater for cyclists of all ages and abilities.
 We run regular weekly club rides - Saturday mornings steady for the beginner/novice rider, Sunday mornings for the more experienced rider and a Wednesday evening chaingang ride.

 We are also a Go Ride registered club with a number of Level 2 coaches and we run regular kids coaching sessions on a Saturday morning at Harrow Way School in Andover.
 We have a full calender of club time trials during the months of April and September, which are held on a Tuesday evening, and these are open for anyone to 'Come & Try'.

-The club also currently promotes three 'Open' time trials and also the 'Stockbridge Down' Road Race in May for E/1/2/3 riders.
+The club also currently promotes a number of 'Open' time trials and also the 'Stockbridge Down' Road Race in May for E/1/2/3 riders.
 Many of our members take part in local road races and time trials and will always be happy to offer support and advice to anyone wanting to make the next step.

 All in all we are a friendly club that welcome new members of all ages & abilities who want to progress their participation in cycling.

 Nick Pickering has kindly volunteered to organise this years Autumn Tour!The date of the tour will be over the weekend of 15th/16th October and will be to Bristol YHA and back.
 We have provisionally booked B&B for 25 members which works out at £34.75 per person.
 Bike Storage will be at a local bike cafe (which may be nice for some coffee and cake as we get there) which is a one minute walk from the hostel.